s-keshri/villa-frontend/README.md

 - Deploy Metabase to Render for a publicly shareable analytics dashboard
 - Add a `/dashboard` page to the frontend showing live booking analytics
 - Migrate API from Railway to Render when trial ends (free forever)
+- Verify a custom domain on Resend to send confirmation emails to all guests
 - Add more properties and real villa photos

 ---

 *Built by Shivam Keshri as a data engineering portfolio project — April 2026*